itsmepraveen/cucumber-java/cucumber-java/README.md

-##Cucumber BDD using Java - JUnit
+##Cucumber BDD using Java - TestNG

-Step1: Checkout cucumber-java-junit branch
+Step1: Checkout cucumber-java-testng branch

-Step2: From pom.xml file, execute mvn test (Feature files run in parallel)
+Step2: From pom.xml file, execute mvn test (scenarios run in parallel)

 Step3: To generate report, execute mvn verify (navigate to Target folder, and click 'overview-features.html' file to view the report)

-NOTE: JUnit will only execute Feature files to run in parallel not Scenarios.
+NOTE: TestNG will execute Scenarios to run in parallel.

 #Issues&Resolution
 Issue1: Chromedriver in Java not executable